 There is a very specific procedure for dealing with holding deposits found in schedule 2 of the Fees Act which is dealt with next.

-A failure to provide the prescribed information results in the holding deposit having to be returned even if there is some reason allowing a landlord or agent to retain the holding deposit (see in a moment).
+A failure to provide the prescribed information results in the holding deposit having to be returned even if there is some reason allowing a landlord or agent to retain the holding deposit (except if the tenant has provided false information, see in a moment).

 Deadline for Agreement

 Like England, there’s a “deadline for agreement” which is the date by which the holding deposit must have been repaid in one form or another (unless an exception applies, see in a moment).